mF2C/mF2C/agent/docs/agent.md

     usr="<username>"
     pwd="<password>"
     agentType="<type>"
+    targetDeviceActuator="<actuators>"
+    targetDeviceSensor="<sensors>"
     ```
     - Replace `<username>` and `<password>` with your mF2C credentials (from step 2).
     - Replace `<type>` with `"2"` for a Normal or Leader Agent, or with `"1"` for the Cloud Agent.
     - Set `isLeader=True` to deploy a Leader or `isCloud=True` to deploy a Cloud Agent.
+    - Replace `<actuators>` and `<sensors>` with the ones from the `setup.json` if the file exists.
 3. Launch the agent.

     ```bash
-    docker-compose pull    # To get the updated version of the mF2C components. docker-compose -p mf2c up -d
+    docker-compose -p mf2c up -d
     ```
 4. Wait until all components are healthy.
+To get more information about the meaning of the healthcheck, check the documentation for each component.

     ```bash
     docker-compose -p mf2c ps